JoeyYHT/SimplyP/README.md

        conda install jupyter=1.0.0 notebook=5.4.1

-4. Download the [SimplyP repository](https://github.com/LeahJB/SimplyP) and unzip it to a location on your system
+4. Download the [SimplyP repository](https://github.com/LeahJB/SimplyP) and unzip it to a location on your system.
+The folder 'v0-1A' contains the main model code you will need to set up and run the model (v0-1A refers to the version number).
+The folder 'Example_Data' includes data to get you started with a model application

-5. From the Anaconda command prompt, change directories to the 'SimplyP' folder (the one containing 'setup.py') and run
+5. From the Anaconda command prompt, change directories to the 'SimplyP/v0-1A' folder (which contains 'setup.py') and run

         python setup.py install